White Sky (2021) Review

 Unfortunately, we don’t get nearly enough scenes of them stalking their prey in the dark forest.
 White Sky spends much of its running time on the drama between the characters.
 The relationship between the ex-military Hailey and the laid-back Josh starts to crack under stress.
 The effects of Sienna’s withdrawal and Liam’s seeming manipulation of her.
 And the matter of just who he is and what his motives are.

-White Sky is an acceptable if forgettable alien invasion film that would have been improved by a good edit.
-You can use fast forward to give it one.
+White Sky is an acceptable if forgettable alien invasion film that had been improved by a good edit.
+You can use fast-forward to give it one.

 Vision Films will release White Sky to VOD in the US and Canada on October 19th.
 You can check their website for more information.